#15 Most Cited500+ citations/year

 Steel erection under Subpart R has unique fall protection thresholds that differ from the general 6-foot rule in Subpart M. Connectors working between 15 and 30 feet have specific protections, and the standard requires a site-specific erection plan before any structural steel work begins.
 The controlling contractor also has notification obligations:

-- Anchor bolts must be secured with a minimum of four anchor bolts per column
+• Column stability must be maintained with a minimum of 4 anchor bolts per column

 Most Common Violations